 Down in the deepest part of you lies your soul.
-It’s the part of you that’s you—your mind, your emotion, and your will.
-It continues to live on, even after you die (Genesis 35:18 NASB), and it’s the inner part of you that is as real as the ground you stand on and as necessary as the air you breathe.
-It’s the deepest part of you which has longings and desires needing attention.
+It’s the part of you that’s you—your mind, your emotions, and your will.
+It continues to live on, even after you die and it’s the inner part of you that is as real as the ground you stand on and as necessary as the air you breathe.
+It’s the deepest part of you, and it has longings and desires that need attention.

-An unattended soul is like a body uncared for and breaks down similarly just like your body would if all you ate was candy and soda.
+An unattended soul is like a body that is uncared for.
+It breaks down similarly just like your body would if all you ate was candy and soda.
 Like our bodies need fresh air to breathe and water to drink, your soul has needs too.
-These desires are just as important, and a lack of soul-filling sustenance will cause your inner-man to become ill and weak, and your life will begin to reflect its unmet needs.
+These desires are just as important as our bodies’ needs.
+A lack of soul-filling sustenance will cause your inner man to become ill and weak, and your life will begin to reflect its unmet needs.

 How on earth do you feed a soul?
-I mean, we all know what to feed our bodies to stay healthy, but what does our soul need?
+I mean, we all know what to feed our bodies to stay healthy, but what do our souls need?

-To find the answer to this question, you must look to the “Shepherd and Overseer of your souls,” Jesus.
-(1 Peter 2:25) He knows what is best, and, after all, invented our faith in the first place (Hebrews 12:2).
+To find the answer to this question, you must look to the “Shepherd and Overseer of your souls,” Jesus (1 Peter 2:25).
+He knows what is best and invented our faith in the first place (Hebrews 12:2).